-Ground Water Level Network Improvement
+Network Improvement

-A systematic review of each obwell has been implemented and will involve a visit to each site by DNR hydrogeologists.
-When feasible, physical tests such as slug tests and gamma logging will be performed in order to confirm the quality and usefulness of the obwell within the network.
-Although around 700 obwells are actively monitored, the database contains some information for nearly twice that many sites.
-The fate of inactive obwells will be determined so that appropriate management actions can occur.
-The review of each county or aquifer will include an analysis of the coverage and water levels, which could result in a change of monitoring frequency or obwell distribution.
+A systematic review of each obwell continues.
+During this review, each obwell will be visited by DNR hydrogeologists.
+When feasible, physical tests, such as slug tests and gamma logging, will be performed on obwells in order to confirm their quality and usefulness within the network.
+In addition, an elevation for each obwell will be obtained using global positioning system (GPS) equipment.
+Although around 750 obwells are actively monitored, the database contains some information for nearly twice that many obwells.
+The fate of the inactive obwells will be determined so that appropriate management actions can occur.
+The review of each aguifer will include an analysis of the coverage and water levels, which could result in a change of monitoring frequency or obwell distribution.
 This review will take several years to complete.